UKPLab/arxiv2025-meta-review-as-dialog/README.md

 >
 The ``model`` argument is the shortened name for the model taht we have used throughout.
 The ``metrics`` can be any combination of `k-prec, q2 and specificity'.
 The ``epochs`` argument can be any number.

+One can iteratively run the codes within the ``Evaluation`` section again to get the scores for the refined dialogues.
 ## Citation

 ```bib